Clubs & Activities

 BATTLE OF THE BOOKS

 Wheaton Public Library chooses the 20 titles, sets up the schedule, makes up the questions, and runs the battles.
+Currently, we are still handling battles in the Kahoot! interactive format on site at Hadley.
+I have been told WPL is planning on bringing each team in at least once for an in-house battle with two other schools.
 Each battle has 2 rounds, lasting 15 minutes each.
-Questions are based on the 20 battle books and include titles, authors first & last names, names of main characters and more.
-Team members will practice at Hadley, quiz each other & try some mock battles.
+Questions are based on the 20 battle books and include titles, authors first & last names, names of main characters, and many minute details.
+Team members will practice at Hadley, quiz each other, and try some mock battles.
 Contact Ms. Hann with any questions.

 Contact—Mrs. Hann, email@example.com

 CLICK FOR THE YOUNG ADULT BATTLE OF THE BOOKS LIST FOR 2022

 The club focuses on community service projects and leadership.
 Our group of 6-8th grade students works collaboratively to research community needs and how we can best support those needs.
 The group will work hands-on to create a better community.
 Projects will range from fundraising events, building projects, and supplies collection for various needs.
 Meetings 1-2 times a month, plus events.